 As someone who was baptized as a Roman Catholic, in the full name of the Trinity, I was not raised in the Orthodox Church then to fall into heresy and return to the Church, but I came into the fullness of the Orthodox faith in my adult life, by the grace of God.

-That is true, but there is a new atmosphere of acceptance and seeking in some protestant faiths that I find encouraging actually.
+• That is true, but there is a new atmosphere of acceptance and seeking in some protestant faiths that I find encouraging actually.
 Some even practice fasting now.

-Oh, that certainly is encouraging to hear among some Protestant communities!
-One thing I have noted in my discussions with LDS/Mormon friends is that they, too, practice a form of fasting on the first Sundays of each month, called Fast Sunday (this is obviously not as rigorous or as regular as ours, but essentially is done for a similar purpose).
+• Oh, that certainly is encouraging to hear among some Protestant communities!
+One thing I have noted in my discussions with LDS/Mormon friends is that they, too, practice a form of fasting on the first Sundays of each month, called Fast Sunday (this is obviously not as rigorous nor as regular as ours, but essentially is done for a similar purpose).

 I have found that, in my relatively short time as an Orthodox Christian, the faith journeys of so many I have encountered are each unique in their own way.
 No matter where a person is in life, regardless of his or her religious or faith background, many people are drawn to Orthodoxy who one would think would never wind up joining themselves to the Body of Christ!
 Glory to God for such miracles!